 To reach an international audience, it was also necessary to bypass language barriers.
 After all, the exhibition travelled to over 40 different countries.
 Currently in 11 different languages, the text of “The Family of Man” Crowdsourcing Campaign encourages people to contribute to a more inclusive and diverse collective memory of the exhibition.

-Since people should feel free to contact the researchers in the language of their choice, there is no specification of the languages spoken by the team members.
+Since people should feel free to contact the researchers in the language of their choice, the languages spoken by the team members are not specified.
+The team can supplement their linguistic abilities with AI translations to handle the expected diversity of languages.

-Finally, since the landing page is only a general introduction, the project will rely on dedicated posters that localize the context, visualize it, and make it shareable.
-Below is a collage of these local posters, targeting cities like Mexico City, Nairobi, Beirut, Cairo, Jakarta, and Belgrade, which are of special interest to the research project.
-Additionally, making use of established networks and the possibilities of digital sharing, posters have also been made to search beyond the primary locations and inquire about ‘The Family of Man’ memories in Japan and the Philippines.
+Finally, since the landing page only provides a general introduction, the project will rely on dedicated posters that localize the context, visualize it, and make it shareable.
+Below is a collage of these local posters, targeting cities like Santiago de Chile, Mexico City, Nairobi, Cairo, Jakarta, and Belgrade.
+These cities were chosen as case studies to ensure a balanced geographical representation across all continents, yet with a focus on the Global South.
+This is in response to the existing gap in the literature concerning the exhibition’s presentation in Africa, Asia, and Latin America.
+Additional selection criteria included a diverse range of exhibition venues and visitor numbers.
+Making use of established networks and the possibilities of digital sharing, posters have also been created to reach beyond the primary locations and inquire about “The Family of Man” memories in Japan, the Philippines, and Tehran.

 Collage of crowdsourcing and event posters for The Legacy of “The Family of Man” Research Project